yamilacasarini/yamilacasarini/README.md

 ### I'm Yamila, Nice to meet you! 👩‍💻

-🔭 I’m a Java Software Developer and Engineering Student based in Buenos Aires, Argentina.
+🔭 I’m a Backend Software Developer and Engineering Student based in Buenos Aires, Argentina.